 Karnak

 Karnak is a DICOM gateway for data de-identification and DICOM attribute normalization.
+It is distributed as a containerized and portable application, making it easy to deploy and use across various environments.

 Karnak manages a continuous DICOM flow with a DICOM listener as input and a DICOM and/or DICOMWeb as output.